Mexican–American War: Opposition to the war

 In the United States, increasingly divided by sectional rivalry, the war was a partisan issue and an essential element in the origins of the American Civil War.
 Most Whigs in the North and South opposed it; most Democrats supported it.
-Southern Democrats, animated by a popular belief in Manifest Destiny, supported it in hope of adding slave-owning territory to the South and avoiding being outnumbered by the faster-growing North.
-John L. O'Sullivan, editor of the Democratic Review, coined this phrase in its context, stating that it must be "our manifest destiny to overspread the continent allotted by Providence for the free development of our yearly multiplying millions."
+Southern Democrats, animated by a popular belief in Manifest Destiny, supported it in the hope of adding slave-owning territory to the South and avoiding being outnumbered by the faster-growing North.
+O'Sullivan, editor of the Democratic Review, coined this phrase in its context, stating that it must be "our manifest destiny to overspread the continent allotted by Providence for the free development of our yearly multiplying millions."

 Northern antislavery elements feared the expansion of the Southern Slave Power; Whigs generally wanted to strengthen the economy with industrialization, not expand it with more land.
-Among the most vocal opposing the war in the House of Representatives was former U.S. President John Quincy Adams, a representative of Massachusetts.
-Adams had first voiced concerns about expanding into Mexican territory in 1836 when he opposed Texas annexation following its de facto independence from Mexico.
+Among the most vocal in opposition to the war in the House of Representatives was former U.S. President Adams of Massachusetts.
+He had first voiced concerns about expanding into Mexican territory in 1836 when he opposed Texas's annexation following its de facto independence from Mexico.
 He continued this argument in 1846 for the same reason.
 War with Mexico would add new slavery territory to the nation.
-When the question to go to war with Mexico came to a vote on May 13, 1846, Adams spoke a resounding "No!" in the chamber.
+When the question of going to war with Mexico came to a vote on May 13, 1846, Adams spoke a resounding "No!" in the chamber.
 Only 13 others followed his lead.
 Despite that opposition, he later voted for war appropriations.

 Ex-slave Frederick Douglass opposed the war and was dismayed by the weakness of the anti-war movement.
-"The determination of our slave holding president, and the probability of his success in wringing from the people, men and money to carry it on, is made evident by the puny opposition arrayed against him.
+"The determination of our slave-holding president, and the probability of his success in wringing from the people, men, and money to carry it on, is made evident by the puny opposition arrayed against him.
 None seem willing to take their stand for peace at all risks."

 Polk was generally able to manipulate Whigs into supporting appropriations for the war but only once it had already started and then "clouding the situation with a number of false statements about Mexican actions."
 Not everyone went along.
 Joshua Giddings led a group of dissenters in Washington D.C.
 He called the war with Mexico "an aggressive, unholy, and unjust war" and voted against supplying soldiers and weapons.
 He said: "In the murder of Mexicans upon their own soil, or in robbing them of their country, I can take no part either now or hereafter.
 The guilt of these crimes must rest on others.
 I will not participate in them."